metabase/metabase/docs/api-documentation.md

 ## `POST /api/dashboard/:id/revert`

-Revert a Dashboard to a prior Revision.
+Revert a Dashboard to a prior `Revision`.

 ##### PARAMS: